razinkovnik/blog/content/post2.md

 ---
-title: Exploring visual trends in  contemporaneity
+title: Art trends in the publicity
-author: by Jessica, 5 Jan 2017
+author: by Hezy, 30 Dec 2016
-image: post1.png
+image: post2.png
 ---

 Hey Everyone, this is simple a test blog post to show you